-Perisphere Theater aims to create compelling theater that expands the way DC audiences view the past, the present, and one another.
+Perisphere Theater aims to create compelling theater that expands the way audiences view the past, the present, and one another.

 Perisphere Theater is dedicated to performing excellent plays with attention to the clarity of each playwright’s particular style, allowing each unique voice to resonate through our production choices.
 We believe that all great plays, classical or modern, tragic or comic, have something to say to people from any time and place.
 With evocative design, compelling direction, and vivid and passionate performances, we aim to engage our audience’s minds as well as touch their hearts.
 Perisphere embraces both the diversity and the commonality of human experience, finding creative tension and opportunity in exploring these aspects of life through the lenses of different time periods.

 - Produce moving, thought-provoking productions that raise questions and shed light on human fears and foibles even as they entertain.

 - Respect the unique vision and style of the playwright while providing for creative artistic choices in presenting the work.